 Intent must change the interface

-If the central action is rapidly judging hundreds of faces, a marriage label does not change the underlying behavior.
-An intentional product should make it normal to slow down, read, ask, decline respectfully, and leave the platform when the right introduction progresses.
+When the main action is judging hundreds of faces quickly, a marriage label does not change behavior.
+An intentional product normalizes slowing down, reading, asking, declining respectfully, and leaving when an introduction becomes serious.

 Profiles should support real decisions